Tools and resources to help your company expand globally

 FDI in Figures

 Among the country’s strengths are a highly powerful and diversified industrial network, a highly skilled workforce with a good command of English, reliable infrastructure, a favourable social climate, a stable legal framework and a location at the heart of Europe.
 Its main weaknesses are a high tax rate (for both individuals and businesses), rather inflexible labour laws, and a high dependence on the automotive and mechanical industries.
-The Economist Business Environment ranking puts Germany in the 13th place out of 82 countries in terms of business environment.
-However, The Economist notes that the country is more exposed than most other large high-income economies to the near-term fallout and energy risks from the Russia-Ukraine conflict.
-Constraints on the ranking include a high tax burden on labour income and on firms, combined with high administrative costs.
-Germany ranks 8th among the 132 economies on the Global Innovation Index 2023 and 18th out of 184 countries on the 2023 Index of Economic Freedom.
+Germany's legal, regulatory, and accounting systems are complex but transparent and aligned with developed-market standards.
+Businesses operate in a well-regulated, high-cost environment where foreign and domestic investors receive equal treatment regarding investment incentives and property rights.
+To safeguard national security, the government has tightened screening for foreign investments, particularly after high-risk acquisitions by Chinese investors.
+Authorities may review acquisitions involving more than 10% of voting rights in critical sectors, such as healthcare, AI, autonomous vehicles, robotics, semiconductors, additive manufacturing, and quantum technology.
+Foreign investors in these fields must notify the government and may undergo investment reviews.
+Germany’s business climate is favourable, and the country ranks 9th among the 180 economies on the 2023 Corruption Perception Index and 18th out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment 202020212022